MASKOR/Qt3DPointcloudRenderer/README.md

 # Qt3DPointcloudRenderer

+Adds C++ Classes and Qmltypes for rendering Point Cloud Library Pointcloud2 and libLAS pointclouds.
+Interfaces to both libraries look the same in qml.
+PCL or libLAS can be disabled to avoid the dependency to one of the libraries.
 This library adds classes to be used with the Qt3D GeometryRenderer-Component.
 Moreover a Qml-Pointcloud type and pcd/ply-reader exist.
-The compiled library can be used by a program, that does not need pcl-headers.
+The compiled library can be used by a program, that does not need PCL/libLAS-headers.
+Pointclouds are read-only.
+However Qml binding re-evaluate if the internal pointcloud is changed.

 ## Qml Types

-* Pointcloud: Wraps pcl::PCLPointCloud2
+* Pointcloud: Wraps pcl::PCLPointCloud2; Reads LAS files using a provided liblas::Reader (TODO: this is only C++ yet)
 * Pointfield: Wraps pcl::PCLPointField
 * PointcloudReader: Wraps pcl::PCDReader and pcl::PLYReader
 * QPointcloudGeometry: Can be used as Qt3DRender::QGeometry to render a Pointcloud using Qt3DRender::GeometryRenderer